sjtu-rr-homework-2019fall/Ceph-insight/Network.md

     3. **ACK**: Finally, the client sends an ACK back to the server.
 The sequence number is set to the received acknowledgement value i.e. A+1, and the acknowledgement number is set to one more than the received sequence number i.e. B+1.

     At this point, both the client and server have received an acknowledgment of the connection.
 The steps 1, 2 establish the connection parameter (sequence number) for one direction and it is acknowledged.
 The steps 2, 3 establish the connection parameter (sequence number) for the other direction and it is acknowledged.
 With these, a full-duplex communication is established.

+    The connection termination phase uses a four-way handshake, with each side of the connection terminating independently.
+When an endpoint wishes to stop its half of the connection, it transmits a FIN packet, which the other end acknowledges with an ACK.
+Therefore, a typical tear-down requires a pair of FIN and ACK segments from each TCP endpoint.
+After the side that sent the first FIN has responded with the final ACK, it waits for a timeout before finally closing the connection, during which time the local port is unavailable for new connections; this prevents confusion due to delayed packets being delivered during subsequent connections.

+  - #### Resource usage

+    Most implementations allocate an entry in a table that maps a session to a running operating system process.
+Because TCP packets do not include a session identifier, both endpoints identify the session using the client's address and port.
+Whenever a packet is received, the TCP implementation must perform a lookup on this table to find the destination process.
+Each entry in the table is known as a Transmission Control Block or TCB.
+It contains information about the endpoints (IP and port), status of the connection, running data about the packets that are being exchanged and buffers for sending and receiving data.

+    The number of sessions in the server side is limited only by memory and can grow as new connections arrive, but the client must allocate a random port before sending the first SYN to the server.
+This port remains allocated during the whole conversation, and effectively limits the number of outgoing connections from each of the client's IP addresses.
+If an application fails to properly close unrequired connections, a client can run out of resources and become unable to establish new TCP connections, even from other applications.

+    Comment: This approach (table entry) allows communication between processes on different machines and prevent them from affecting each other.
+But one thing we should remember is that port is also a kind of resource, which needs to be closed if it is not in use.

+  - #### Reliable transmission

+    TCP uses a *sequence number* to identify each byte of data.
+The sequence number identifies the order of the bytes sent from each computer so that the data can be reconstructed in order, regardless of any [packet reordering](https://en.wikipedia.org/wiki/Packet_reordering), or [packet loss](https://en.wikipedia.org/wiki/Packet_loss) that may occur during transmission.
+The sequence number of the first byte is chosen by the transmitter for the first packet, which is flagged SYN.
+This number can be arbitrary, and should, in fact, be unpredictable to defend against [TCP sequence prediction attacks](https://en.wikipedia.org/wiki/TCP_sequence_prediction_attack).

+    Acknowledgements (ACKs) are sent with a sequence number by the receiver of data to tell the sender that data has been received to the specified byte.
+ACKs do not imply that the data has been delivered to the application.
+They merely signify that it is now the receiver's responsibility to deliver the data.

+    Reliability is achieved by the sender detecting lost data and retransmitting it.
+TCP uses two primary techniques to identify loss.
+Retransmission timeout (abbreviated as RTO) and duplicate cumulative acknowledgements (DupAcks).

+    Comment: It is very important for packages to have an identifier for ordering because they may be transmitted out of order.
+This is also important when a package is lost on the way.
+When it comes to security, the first number should be arbitrary.

+  - #### Dupack-based retransmission

+    If a single packet (say packet 100) in a stream is lost, then the receiver cannot acknowledge packets above 100 because it uses cumulative ACKs.
+Hence the receiver acknowledges packet 99 again on the receipt of another data packet.
+This duplicate acknowledgement is used as a signal for packet loss.
+That is, if the sender receives three duplicate acknowledgements, it retransmits the last unacknowledged packet.
+A threshold of three is used because the network may reorder packets causing duplicate acknowledgements.
+This threshold has been demonstrated to avoid spurious retransmissions due to reordering.

+    Comment: This approach is suitable for most of the situation.
+But if we want to retransmit all the lost packages in the end rather than at once, maybe we should find another way.

+  - #### Timeout-based retransmission

+    Whenever a packet is sent, the sender sets a timer that is a conservative estimate of when that packet will be acked.
+If the sender does not receive an ACK by then, it transmits that packet again.
+The timer is reset every time the sender receives an acknowledgement.
+This means that the retransmit timer fires only when the sender has received *no* acknowledgement for a long time.
+Further, in case a retransmit timer has fired and still no acknowledgement is received, the next timer is set to twice the previous value (up to a certain threshold).
+Among other things, this helps defend against a [man-in-the-middle](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) [denial of service attack](https://en.wikipedia.org/wiki/Denial_of_service_attack) that tries to fool the sender into making so many retransmissions that the receiver is overwhelmed.

+    Comment: This approach is important in making the retransmissions in an rational scale and attack-proof.

+  - #### Error detection

+    Sequence numbers allow receivers to discard duplicate packets and properly sequence reordered packets.
+Acknowledgments allow senders to determine when to retransmit lost packets.

+    To assure correctness a checksum field is included

+  - #### Flow control

+    TCP uses a [sliding window](https://en.wikipedia.org/wiki/Sliding_Window_Protocol) flow control protocol.
+In each TCP segment, the receiver specifies in the *receive window* field the amount of additionally received data (in bytes) that it is willing to buffer for the connection.
+The sending host can send only up to that amount of data before it must wait for an acknowledgement and window update from the receiving host.

+    Comment: This is quite interesting that your download speed is growing from zero to the highest pitch due to the sliding window flow control.

+  -